Live DDIL edge demo / Foundry + CASK + local mesh

 01 Mission directive

-Foundry/Atlas context and operator intent become a CASK deployment order with leases for each edge node.
+Palantir Foundry context and operator intent become a CASK deployment order with leases for each edge node.

 02 Distributed evidence